Vladimir Tkachev (ice hockey, born 1995)

-Vladimir Eduardovich Tkachev (Влади́мир Эдуардович Ткачёв; born October 5, 1995) is a Russian professional ice hockey left winger who currently plays for Avangard Omsk of the Kontinental Hockey League (KHL).
+Vladimir Eduardovich Tkachev (Влади́мир Эдуардович Ткачёв; born October 5, 1995) is a Russian professional ice hockey left winger who currently plays for Metallurg Magnitogorsk of the Kontinental Hockey League (KHL).

 Playing career

 Tkachev was drafted by Avangard Omsk in the third round, 73rd overall, in the 2012 KHL Draft.
 He then began his career playing for the club's MHL affiliate, Omskie Yastreby.
 The following year, at the age of 17, he was selected by the Moncton Wildcats of the Quebec Major Junior Hockey League in the first round, 39th overall, in the 2013 CHL Import Draft.
 He soon after made his professional hockey debut with Avangard Omsk during the 2013–14 KHL season, playing two games with the club before being returned to Omskie Yastreby.
 Partway through the 2013-14 season, an IIHF transfer agreement was made between the CHL and the KHL for Tkachev to play with the Moncton Wildcats.
 Roger Shannon, the Director of Hockey Operations for the Wildcats, stated that it was to be "an exciting day to see this young superstar in a Wildcats jersey."